WWE World at WrestleMania: History

 Since 2013, NXT matches have been held at WrestleMania Axxess, and since 2017, matches from various independent promotions have been held, such as Insane Championship Wrestling, Progress Wrestling, and Evolve.
 In 2018, WWE held four invitational tournaments for NXT championship matches.
 The winners of the WWE United Kingdom Championship Invitational, NXT North American Championship Invitational, NXT Tag Team Championship Invitational, and NXT Women's Championship Invitational tournaments received matches for the respective titles on April 8.

 WWE cancelled the traditional WrestleMania Axxess events since 2020 due to the onset of the COVID-19 pandemic and subsequently announced that the 2022 event during WrestleMania 38 weekend will be replaced by a Superstore Axxess shop with superstar panels and premium experiences.
 Unlike previous events, no live wrestling matches and only a limited amount of autograph signings were involved for the 2023 event.

-For WrestleMania XL in April 2024, WWE relaunched the event under a new name of WWE World at WrestleMania, which was done in partnership with Fanatics Events and held at the Pennsylvania Convention Center.
-The event runs from Thursday, April 4 until Monday, April 8.
-The five-day event includes interview panel sessions with WWE wrestlers, a WWE 2K24 gaming tournament, live podcast recordings, meet-and-greets with wrestlers, and a large merchandise store with various memorabilia honoring WrestleMania's 40-year history.
+For WrestleMania XL in April 2024, WWE, in partnership with Fanatics Events, relaunched the convention under a new name of WWE World at WrestleMania and was held at the Pennsylvania Convention Center.
+The event ran from Thursday, April 4 until Monday, April 8.
+The five-day event included interview panel sessions with WWE wrestlers, a WWE 2K24 gaming tournament, live podcast recordings, meet-and-greets with wrestlers, and a large merchandise store with various memorabilia honoring WrestleMania's 40-year history.